 The Activities panel shows available activities that can be added to the current project.
 The name, icon, and a short description are displayed for each activity.
 To add an activity to your automation, double-click it or drag and drop it to the desired place in the Designer panel.

 You can search for activities using the search box at the top of the panel or filter them by type using the tabs on the left of the panel.
-The following tabs are available: Show All (the default selection), Excel, CSV, Outlook, System, Automation, and Common.
+The following tabs are available: Show All (the default selection), Word, App/Web, Excel, CSV, Outlook, File, and Common.

 The Data Manager panel displays data currently added to your automation project.
 This data includes:

-The Properties panel is contextual and enables you to view and edit the properties of a selected activity.
-When selecting multiple activities the same workflow, only their common properties can be modified from the Properties panel.
+The Properties panel is contextual and enables you to view and edit advanced properties for a selected activity.
+When selecting multiple activities, only their common properties can be modified from the Properties panel.

 The Output panel enables you to display the output of the Write Line activity, displays status information regarding the execution of your projects, and errors generated by activities packages.